decaporg/decap-cms/website/site/content/docs/add-to-your-site.md

 ### Editorial Workflow

-**Note:** Editorial workflow only works for the GitHub backend (and Git Gateway when used with GitHub).
-Support for other backends is [coming soon](https://github.com/netlify/netlify-cms/issues/568).
+**Note:** Editorial workflow works with GitHub repositories only.
+Support for other Git hosts is [coming soon](https://github.com/netlify/netlify-cms/issues/568).

 By default, saving a post in the CMS interface will push a commit directly to the publication branch specified in `backend`.
 However, you also have the option to enable the [Editorial Workflow](https://www.netlifycms.org/docs/configuration-options/#publish-mode), which adds an interface for drafting, reviewing, and approving posts.
 To do this, add the following line to your Netlify CMS `config.yml`: